mohd-afeef-badri/psd/demos/poisson/fast-track-tutorials.md

 To showcase the usage of Poisson, we solve for the following manufactured solution on a 2D rectangular mesh:
 $$u = \tanh(-100(y - 0.5 -0.25\sin(2\pi x))) + \tanh(100(y - x))$$

-such a function is really challenging as sudden jumps in solution are expected which can only be captured by very fine mesh.
+Such a function is really challenging as sudden jumps in solution are expected which can only be captured by very fine mesh.
 This function will also be used to define the Dirichlet condition on all borders.
 Analytical Laplacian of this function  gives us our source term:
 $$f = 100 \pi^2 \sin(2 \pi x) \left(\tanh^2\left(-100\left(y - 0.5 - 0.25 \sin(2 \pi x)\right)\right) - 1 \right) - 5000 \pi^2 \cos^2(2 \pi x)$$
 $$\left(1 - \tanh^2\left(-100\left(y - 0.5 - 0.25 \sin(2 \pi x)\right)\right) \right) \tanh\left(-100\left(y - 0.6 - 0.25 \sin(2 \pi x)\right)\right)$$
 $$+ 20000 \left(\tanh^2\left(-100\left(y - 0.5 - 0.25 \sin(2 \pi x)\right)\right) - 1 \right) \tanh\left(-100\left(y - 0.5 - 0.25 \sin(2 \pi x)\right)\right)$$